 Please note: no individual seconding is permitted during the event – this means that no friends, family or other supporters may meet you along the route and offer assistance during the ride.

-The route follows the Freedom Trail along a wide variety of off-road terrain – dirt roads, farm roads and tracks, footpaths and animal tracks.
+The route follows the Freedom Trail from PMb to Wellington along a wide variety of off-road terrain – dirt roads, farm roads and tracks, footpaths and animal tracks.
 Many of the trails retrace old historic wagon routes which are no longer in regular use.
 Apart from the riding, there are numerous portage sections where riders will have to hike, push and even carry their bikes.

 Since the route is not marked, riders need to navigate by means of maps, compass and narrative directions – the use of GPS devices for navigation during the race is not allowed and will lead to disqualification.